qwaneu/qwaneu.github.io/_posts/2020-04-15-stringing-words-together.md

 QWAN was already distributed, and now work even more asynchnonously.

-I'm working half-time, my partner works the other half, scheduling my time around her meetings.
+I'm working half-time, my partner works the other half.
+I schedule my time around her meetings, and she tries to keep the mornings available, because that is when I tend to get most things done.
 After my previous large project ended, I decided to spend more time with our three year old, before he goes to school in September.
-I'm now spending even more time with him.
+I'm now spending even more time with him, and I am not complaining.
 He misses nursery, like his big sister misses school, but he also enjoys spending time with us.
+They are great, occasionaly challenging and fun company to have.

 Before we went into self-isolation a month ago, I thought about what I wanted, and what I could do.
 I'm still thinking about that, while doing what I came up